On an activity kick

-To get handicrafty, sign up to a pottery class and have a go at creating and painting your own pottery.
-The Khmer Ceramic and Fine Arts Centre offer a series of classes aimed at introducing the traditional Cambodian craft to visitors.
+To get really handicrafty, sign up to a pottery class and have a go at creating and painting your very own pottery.
+Khmer Ceramics and Fine Arts Centre offers a series of classes aimed at introducing the traditional Cambodian craft to visitors.
 Students learn to use the potter’s wheel and model clay by hand.

 Brush up on your photography skills by signing up to a Nathan Horton course, where budding snappers can hone their camerawork under a professional eye.

 Adventure fans will never be short of adrenaline fixes in this part of Cambodia.
 Kickstart Dirt Bike Adventures offers half, full and two-day tours around Siem Reap and its remote temples.

 You can also tour the Angkor complex the eco-friendly way with electric bikes from Green e-bike.
 No emissions, no noise, no sweat.
 Their admirable slogan: travel responsibly for a greener tomorrow.

 Meanwhile, a countryside life tour with Cambodia Vespa Adventures will give you the chance to relax and take it all in on your own Vespa, which comes with a driver.
 Over six hours, you’ll interact with villagers, be introduced to Khmer spiritual life and visit remnants of the Khmer Empire.

 Quad biking is another way to see the relaxed, rural way of life.
 Quad Adventure Tours can help shape your adventure depending on your needs, from relaxing family tours to a more extreme two-day trip to the remote temple of Koh Ker.